 Dermatitis is a generic term used to describe a number of medical conditions that cause inflammation of the skin.
 Dermatitis of the foot can be the result of direct and indirect causes.
-Direct causes include a contact allergen (e.g. poison ivy, chemicals) or infectious organism (fungus and bacteria).
+Direct causes include a contact allergen (e.g. poison ivy, chemicals) or infectious organism (fungus and bacteria.)
 Indirect dermatitis is due to an allergic response without an identifiable cause.
 Dermatitis may also be related to systemic disease or insufficient arterial or venous circulation of the leg and foot.

 In the adult foot, the most common source of dermatitis is a chronic fungal infection of the skin called dermatophytosis.
 The appearance of dermatophytosis resembles dry skin.
 Dermatophytosis is found on the sides and soles of the feet.
 The border of a dermatophytic infection is often quite distinct and well defined.
 The fungal organism responsible for dermatophytosis burrows into the skin causing inflammation and rapid exfoliation.
 Dermatophytosis is often mistakenly treated as dry skin.

 Contact dermatitis is another common form of dermatitis seen in foot care.
 Contact allergens can be any number of chemicals or environmental substances.
 The chemicals used in the processing of leather are a common contributing source of direct contact dermatitis of the foot.
-Other direct irritants seen in adult foot care include cement dust, fertilizers and herbicides.
-A number of direct irritants are activated by light exposure and include sun screening agents, topical antibiotics and aerosol tanning agents.
-Biological irritants that contribute to dermatitis such as poison ivy and poison oak are also common in foot care.
+Other direct irritants seen in adult foot care include cement dust, fertilizers, and herbicides.
+A number of direct irritants are activated by light exposure and include sun screening agents, topical antibiotics, and aerosol tanning agents.
+Biological irritants that contribute to dermatitis, such as poison ivy and poison oak, are also common in foot care.

 Atopic and neurotic dermatitis are two forms of dermatitis also found in adult foot care.
 Atopic dermatitis is a category of dermatitis that is usually associated with allergic disorders such as asthma and hay fever and immune disorders.
 Neurotic dermatitis is found in patients who experience generalized anxiety that results in focal irritation of the skin of the hand or foot, often both.
 The primary symptom of neurotic dermatitis is chronic itching and scratching of the foot.

-Dermatitis secondary to circulatory changes of the feet are common.
+Dermatitis secondary to circulatory changes of the feet is common.
 Decreased arterial flow to the feet results in dryness and a brittle appearance of the skin.
 These findings are common in older adults.
 In advanced peripheral arterial disease (PAD), crusting of the compromised digits occurs.
 Crusting is also found in acute cases of circulatory compromise such as frostbite.

 Dermatitis of the feet may also be found in children.
 Toe box dermatitis is a common condition seen in young children that is the result of wearing rubber toe caps in tennis shoes.
-Rubber cannot breath, therefore the skin of the toes becomes macerated and reacts to excessive moisture.
+Rubber cannot breathe, therefore the skin of the toes becomes macerated and reacts to excessive moisture.
 To treat toe box dermatitis, first take a careful look at the materials that are used to manufacture the shoe.
 Avoid shoes that contain non-breathable rubber components.